matysek00/Dipole-system-potential/README.md

 ## Libraries
 Python 3.6.9
 * numpy 1.18.5
-* argparse 1.4.0
-* sys
-* re
 * ProbeParticleModel https://github.com/ProkopHapala/ProbeParticleModel
   * for creating the .xsf file if you want to use the code from terminal
   * add the path to the library in the script as ppafm right at the top
-  * I found a similar function in ase but did not get it to work 😪️

 ## Usage
 ### Terminal